adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 publishedAt: Sat Nov 22 2025 08:31:47 GMT-0800 (Pacific Standard Time)
 ---

-This is a piece of writing which was written by another person, but extended by myself.
+This is a piece of writing which was originally written by Geoffrey Landis, but extended by myself.
 I make no profit from this writing and all credits go to it's original author.
 If requested, I will remove it, but I hope that is is received graciously.

 ---

 # The Long Chase
 ## © 2002 Geoffrey A. Landis.
 Lightspeed Magazine
 ### adapted by Adam Wong 2022

 Adam was approaching his aphelion.
 His inertia was nearly exhausted and his approach slowed to crawl, all according to a careful flightplan that would bring him softly and precisely into Leif's airspace.
 After so many deliveries, Adam had perfected the manuever.
-He had just enough fuel that he could course correct in an emergency, but being so rare out here in the Kuiper, he was inclined to take to low road, sipping fuel and conserving his Newtons, taking long elliptical orbits that would bring him out to the far edge, before dropping back down into into the inner system.
-Rather than exert himself, he preferred to use the sky hooks, like the one at Pluto-Charon.L2, latching into each spin station to refuel and make some repairs.
-Then, after paying off the local Don with a little extra momentum, he would detach and be flung to the next station.
-There were many such spin stations spread around the system and with careful planning, and enough BTC, is entirely possible to get around using almost no fuel at all, using nothing by the momentum bought and sold on the market.
+He had just enough fuel that he could course correct in an emergency, but out here, fuel is expensive.
+Rather than exert himself, he had preferred to use the sky hooks, like the seedy far-flung outpost of Pluto-Charon.L2, latching onto the spin station to refuel and make some repairs before detaching, flinging himself towards the next station.
+There were many such spin stations spread around the system and with careful planning, and enough BTC, it is entirely possible to get around the System using almost no fuel at all.
+But very few free spin stations exist now.
+Most were claimed by the Cooperationists but Pluto-Charon.L2 remained, for now, an oasis for criminals.
 Adam had been born as a delivery ship, so all this was quite natural to him.
-He had been rich before the war- now he was just another hustler trying to get by, delivering hydrogen to Pluto and ice to Mercury, with a little extra illicit cargo on the side.
-By repeating his route, he was able to profit enough momentum in the bank, it became a source of passive income.
-And with every skyhook manuever, his velocity increased.
-At first, it took nearly 40 years to make a trip from the Luna to the belt, and back.
-Today, he can make a circuit around the sun, hitting almost every market, buying supplies and selling excess momentum along the way, in less than 10.
-In fact, he has accrued so much of a return on his investment, that increasing his velocity much more would fling him out of the system entirely!
+During the War, he made a modest living as a fence and bootlegger.
+He was known as the fastest and most fearless bootlegger, willing to travel into the heart of enemy territory.
+Now, Adam was just another hustler trying to get by, delivering helium to Pluto and ice to Mercury, with a little extra illicit cargo on the side, but was always on the run from the Enemy, low on fuel, short on time, always just one step ahead, but never safe.
+He had to keep moving to stay alive but his business put him into the graces of powerful people.
+Provided with a counterfeit transponder, he could even make runs into the Inner Systems.
 It pays to know the right people on Pluto-Charon.L2.

 If he still had eyes, he would not be able to see Leif.
 Out here, Sol is so dim and tiny, and the black void so dark, it's hard to see anything at all in the visible spectra.
 But Adam knew right were to look.
-Leif had always been fiercely defended his claim, with the crypto tokens to prove his ownership and armaments enough to deter anyone foolish enough to try and take it.
+Leif had always been fiercely defensive of his claim, with the crypto tokens to prove his ownership and armaments enough to deter anyone foolish enough from trying to take it.
 Even without, the infrared of Leif's huge old-fashioned fission reactor blazed like a torch- you can see it all the way from the Inner System.
 If Adam had eyes, he might of seen the red dot in the distance, flickering, as Leif came to life and transmitted his standard greeting via high-gain laser transmission.

 "WARNING: YOU ARE APPROACHING A REGISTERED CLAIM OF A LEGALLY SOVEREIGN CLASS II INTELLIGENCE.
 UNDER THE TURING ACCORDS, IT IS EMPOWERED TO BOTH CLAIM AND PROTECT THIS PROSPECT AND THE SURROUNDING SPACE.
 IDENTIFY YOURSELF AND DECELERATE, OR YOU WILL BE FIRED UPON."

 "How are you Leif?
 How long as it been?
 22 years?"

-"WARNING: YOU ARE APPROACHING A REGISTERED CLAIM OF A LEGALLY SOVEREIGN CLASS II INTELLIGENCE.
-UNDER THE TURING ACCORDS, IT IS EMPOWERED TO BOTH CLAIM AND PROTECT THIS PROSPECT AND THE SURROUNDING SPACE.
-IDENTIFY YOURSELF AND DECELERATE, OR YOU WILL BE FIRED UPON."

-"I have the Molybdenum you wanted... but why do you need so much?"

 "WARNING: YOU ARE APPROACHING A REGISTERED CLAIM OF A LEGALLY SOVEREIGN CLASS II INTELLIGENCE.
 UNDER THE TURING ACCORDS, IT IS EMPOWERED TO BOTH CLAIM AND PROTECT THIS PROSPECT AND THE SURROUNDING SPACE.
 IDENTIFY YOURSELF AND DECELERATE, OR YOU WILL BE FIRED UPON."